The Yearly Reader

 Key Numbers: .420 average, 134 runs, 246 hits, 42 doubles, 18 triples, 8 home runs, 105 RBIs, 51 stolen bases.

 Only Nap Lajoie hit higher in any AL season than Sisler in 1922, though Sisler didn’t have Lajoie’s 1901 advantage of not having foul balls counted as strikes.
+For the third straight year, he collected four or more hits in at least 10 games; no other player has done it twice in a career.

 3. Ty Cobb, Detroit